 Are you in a breakfast rut?
 Tired of the same old breakfast recipes you make week in and week out?
 It’s easy to do when your kids cling to their favorite comfort dishes that are just as easy for you to make without too much thought.
 On the weekends, though, when you have a little more time to plan things out it’s fun to try newbies.
-With summer ending and fall right in front of us this Blackberry Orange Puffy Pancake is a recipe you have to make merging fruits from both seasons!
+This Blackberry Orange Puffy Pancake should absolutely be on your list to make!

-My dear, sweet friend, Katie Morford who’s not only a registered dietician, awesome mom and author of Best Lunch Box Ever, but now on to her second endeavor_ The Rise and Shine Cookbook.
-Katie has an incredible flare for creating nutritious yet fun and accessible drool worthy recipes just like this Blackberry Orange Puffy Pancake.
-Fluffy throughout and filled with juicy, ripe fruit with sweetness and citrus tang all in one.
+This puffy pancake is fluffy throughout and filled with juicy, ripe fruit with sweetness and citrus tang all in one.
 Instead of spending time making a bunch of pancakes to serve your crowd, it’s made in one big skillet (preferably my beloved cast iron), so it’s also an incredible showpiece to impress your loved ones.
+There’s something fun about looking into the oven and seeing this pancake grow.

 - 2 tablespoons salted butter